This post may contain affiliate links. Please read our privacy policy for additional information.

 - Cook the pasta according to the package directions to a firm al dente.
 Remember, you are cooking it even further in the oven or crockpot, you don't want mush.

-- Fry the ground beef and Italian sausage in a large skillet until browned.
-Mix in the onion and mushrooms and cook until soft.
-Add in the garlic, saute for 2-3 minutes.
+- Mix the onion and mushrooms into the skillet grease and cook until soft.
+Add in the garlic, and sauté for 2-3 minutes.

 Erica says